FunkyMuse/Aurora/README.md

 ## Built With 🛠

-Some of the popular libraries and MVVM clean architecture used with Room database as a source
+Some of the popular libraries and MVI clean architecture used with Room database as a source

 * [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.